sudo-shaka/OpenCL_DPM/README.md

+C++ written OpenCL GPU accelerated python module for the Deformable Particle Model in 2D and 3D.

 Inspired by:
 A. Boromand, A. Signoriello, F. Ye, C. S. O'Hern, and M. D. Shattuck, "Jamming of deformable polygons," Phys.
 Rev. Lett.
 121 248003 (2018).